sufifrank/sufifrank/README.md

-Hi there 👋 I'm a software engineer who graduated from Holberton School 💻 and took AR/VR as a specialization 🎮.<br>
+Hi there 👋 I'm a game designer - creative developer who graduated from Holberton School 💻 and took AR/VR as a specialization 🎮.<br>
-🔭 I’m currently working on Unity small projects<br>
+🔭 I’m currently learning Unreal Engine<br>
-🌱 I’m learning Unity, three.js, gsap and everything related to 3D/AR/VR<br>
+🌱 I’m working on a single player game set in an alternate reality<br>
-✨ I love spending endless hours fixing my code<br>
+✨ I love spending endless hours fixing my buggy work<br>
 Frank is my internet name ✨🕌✨